 We aim to compensate our executive officers at levels that are commensurate with competitive levels of compensation for executives in similar positions at peer companies, with whom we compete to hire and retain executive talent, although we do not attempt to link any single element of compensation to specific peer company percentiles or ratios.
-Market data is just one of a variety of factors considered by the Chief Executive Officer or Chief Operating Officer and Chief Financial Officer, as applicable, when recommending, and the Compensation Committee, when determining base salary, bonus targets, long-term equity awards and total compensation levels.
+Market data is just one of a variety of factors considered by the Chief Executive Officer or Co-Chief Operating Officer and Chief Financial Officer, as applicable, when recommending, and the Compensation Committee, when determining base salary, bonus targets, long-term equity awards and total compensation levels.
 Management and the Compensation Committee believe that over-reliance on benchmarking can result in compensation that is unrelated to the value delivered by the executive officers because compensation benchmarking does not take the specific performance of the executive officers, or the performance of the Company, into account.

 The Compensation Committee, with the recommendation from Aon Hewitt, approved a peer group of 23 companies in August 2015 in connection with setting the compensation for Steven Berns to become our Chief Financial Officer and for use in assessing compensation elements and making compensation decisions for our executive officers.
 The evaluation of the peer group generally occurs in December of each year.
-The peer group used by the Compensation Committee in connection with assessing compensation elements and making compensation decisions for our executive officers for 2017 was not changed from the peer group approved in 2015.
-In December 2017, our Compensation Committee reassessed our peer group for use in setting our fiscal year 2018 executive compensation, and determined to continue to use the current peer group, except that four companies were removed from the fiscal year 2018 peer group because they were either sold, no longer publicly traded or under investigation (including HomeAway, Inc., Qlik Technologies, Solar Winds and Synchronoss Technologies).
+The peer group used by the Compensation Committee in connection with assessing compensation elements and making compensation decisions for our executive officers for 2018 was not changed from the peer group approved in 2015.

-The companies in the peer group in respect of 2017 compensation matters consist of technology and software services companies that are similar to us in industry code, revenue, market capitalization and sales growth and include the following:
+The companies in the peer group in respect of 2018 compensation matters consist of technology and software services companies that are similar to us in industry code, revenue, market capitalization and sales growth and include the following: